 by Catherine Lee | Jan 29, 2026 | ADHD, Attention Deficit Hyperactivity Disorder, Diversity, Equity and Inclusion, Neurodiversity, Neurodiversity Awareness Training, Psychosocial hazards, Workplace Health and Safety

-Designing Work That Actually Works The Future of Neurodiversity at Work in 2026 As we move into 2026, neurodiversity at work has shifted from the margins to the centre of serious organisational conversations.
-This is no longer about goodwill or workplace trends....
+The Future of Neurodiversity at Work in 2026 As we move into 2026, neurodiversity at work has shifted from the margins to the centre of serious organisational conversations.
+This is no longer about goodwill or workplace trends.
+Neurodiversity is now firmly recognised...

 by Catherine Lee | Dec 3, 2025 | ADD, ADHD, Attention Deficit Hyperactivity Disorder, Diversity, Equity and Inclusion, Neurodiversity, Neurodiversity Awareness Training, Psychosocial hazards, Workplace Health and Safety